Shristi-17/Shristi-17/README.md

 I, Shristi Chauhan, welcomes you to my profile.

 ## 🚀 About Me
-Hello!
 I am a 20 year old pursing my undergraduate's degree in Computer Science.
 I'm a web development and MERN stack enthusiast.

 I won't call myself a perfectionist but I love to do every task perfectly.
 I love learning new skills and technologies.